vvsby/heroes-coding-challenge/README.md

 - refactor: (refactoring production code, eg. renaming a variable)
 - test: (adding missing tests, refactoring tests; no production code change)
 - chore: (updating grunt tasks etc; no production code change)

+# Result

+hours spent, total = 19.35

+Suggestions on how would improve if had more time

+- Use reactive forms instead template-driven
+- Use NgRx for have all features keep and update state
+- Write E2E tests
+- Use serviceworker for calculating battle fights
+- Add some animations for battle stage